We promote the importance of neonatal nutrition through educational events and collaborative research & innovation

 To improve the outcome of sick or preterm newborn infants by optimising feeding and nutrition

 • Prioritising and facilitating research

 • Promoting best practice by running educational study days for health professionals

 Links to other Professional Groups

-The Group has informal links with RCPCH, BAPM and BSPGHAN
+The Group has informal links with RCPCH, BAPM, BSPGHAN, NDiG and the BDA

 Open to all health professionals with an interest in nutrition who are active in the clinical care of sick or preterm newborn infants.
 Employees of commercial organisations are not permitted to join or access the member’s only area.
 Parents or others working for parent advocacy, support or charity organisations will be encouraged to join.

 We are a voluntary organisation and do not hold charitable status.
 We do not publish guidelines or make recommendations on clinical practice, but our members in their professional roles may be involved in such activities.
 We do not take responsibility for our members in these or other activities.
 There is no membership fee.
 We do not have elected officers, but activities are coordinated by a small core group.